 - Post location-specific information, like changes to your business hours, emergency closures due to weather, etc.

-- Show off your 5-star reviews with Small Thanks with Google.
+- Show off your 5-star reviews with the Google Marketing Kit.

 - Running a contest or give-away?
 This is a fun place to promote it.